NOED7I/muletter/README.md

 ## Install

-Follow the steps in : https://github.com/kimihub/mulist-http/blob/master/INSTALL.md
+Follow the steps in : https://github.com/kimihub/mulist-api/blob/master/INSTALL.md

-## Manage app
+## Manage API

-To manage the distant app you need to install the CLI **MuList** on your computer : https://github.com/kimihub/mulist
+You need to install **MuList** on your computer to manage MuList API : https://github.com/kimihub/mulist

 You also need an **access key** which is automatically generated with `crypto` at each startup and printed on the app logs like bellow :